postwait/node-amqp/README.md

     won't be deleted.
 - `noDeclare`: boolean, default false.
-    If set, the queue will not be declared, this will allow a queue to be deleted if you dont know its previous options.
+    If set, the queue will not be declared, this will allow a queue to be deleted if you don't know its previous options.
 - `arguments`: a map of additional arguments to pass in when creating a queue.
 - `closeChannelOnUnsubscribe` : a boolean when true the channel will close on unsubscrube, default false.